What is a pinched nerve?

 Symptoms of a pinched nerve include:

 Sometimes a pinched nerve is a minor hindrance, causing only temporary symptoms.
 But other times, pinched nerves can cause additional problems.
-According to the National Institute of Neurological Disorders and Stroke (NINDS) these can include tennis elbow, carpal tunnel syndrome and peripheral neuropathy—a condition that can cause muscle weakness, impaired reflexes, and a feeling of numbness or tingling in the hands or feet.
+These can include tennis elbow, carpal tunnel syndrome and peripheral neuropathy—a condition that can cause muscle weakness, impaired reflexes, and a feeling of numbness or tingling in the hands or feet.
 Early diagnosis is important to prevent long-term damage and complications.

-Resting the affected area is the most frequently recommended treatment for a pinched nerve, says NINDS.
+Resting the affected area is the most frequently recommended treatment for a pinched nerve.
 Other treatments may include physical therapy, the use of splints or collars, and corticosteroids to help relieve pain.
 In some cases surgery may also be recommended.

 With treatment, most people recover from pinched nerves.
 But in some cases, the damage is irreversible.